Our Programs

 The impact of this medical care is significant to communities who routinely have no means of accessing even basic medical treatment.
 As such, Mission Mannya aims to continue to expand its services to help more individuals in need.

-The effectiveness of our projects will be under continual review.
 Whilst we have free flowing communication with our partners, we also arrange for a formal review meeting at the end of each trip with St Bernard’s Mannya Health Centre clinician in charge and other local leaders to discuss strengths and weaknesses as well as potential areas of growth.
-Financial and activity reports are also prepared by the clinician in charge to detail and learn from our efforts.